Data protection in Canada: overview

 Québec's An Act Respecting the Sharing of Certain Health Information.

 New Brunswick's Personal Health Information Privacy and Access Act (declared "substantially similar" to PIPEDA in respect of health information custodians).

-Furthermore, an organisation may be subject to industry-specific legislation or industry standards (such as those that apply to the payment cards industry and federally regulated financial institutions).
+Furthermore, an organisation may be subject to industry-specific legislation or industry standards (such as those that apply to public sector entities, the payment cards industry and federally regulated financial institutions).

 This article does not cover:

 Legislation applicable to the public sector.

 The Personal Information Protection and Electronic Documents Act (PIPEDA) applies to organisations that collect, use or disclose personal information in the course of commercial activities (including the sale of donor and fundraising lists).
 At the provincial level, the legislation of British Columbia, Alberta and Québec applies to the activities of organisations and enterprises that collect, use or disclose personal information.
 Both federal and provincial "organisations" include natural and legal persons (such as corporations, partnerships, trade unions and unincorporated associations).